 The Offender Mentor Certification Program (OMCP) is a voluntary program for long-term and life-term offenders.
 This program provides them with the training and education needed to become Alcohol and Other Drug (AOD) Counselors.
-Upon graduating from the OMCP, these OMCP mentors are assigned and paid as co-facilitators in Cognitive Behavioral Intervention (CBI) programs throughout all adult institutions.
+Upon graduating from the OMCP, these OMCP mentors are assigned and paid as co-facilitators in Cognitive Behavioral Interventions (CBI) programs throughout all adult institutions.
 OMCP mentors provide guidance and peer-to-peer support to offenders assigned to a CBI program.

 At the completion of training and required internship hours, OMCP mentors can earn milestone credit, educational merit credit, and obtain an AOD Certification from a certifying organization recognized by the Department of Health Care Services.
 This certification can be used to obtain employment upon release, thereby facilitating the offender’s successful transition into the community.

 - California State Prison, Corcoran (COR)

 - California State Prison, Los Angeles County (LAC)